CyprienQuemeneur/INF8225-Project/README.md

 ### **Abstract**

 In this work, we present a reproducibility study of the paper _ResNeSt: Split-Attention Networks_.
-We have succesfully replicated the results presented in the article on the tasks of image classification, semantic segmentation and object detection.
+We have successfully replicated the results presented in the article on the tasks of image classification, segmentation and object detection.
 The ablation study and transfer learning experiments were also reproduced and the author's claims have been verified.
 We draw the conclusion that ResNeSts are indeed a substantial improvement over ResNets and could replace them in most cases.

 ### **Overview**